Private Pilot Memory Items

 Fly Accelerated memory items and study section

 #.
-While conducting solo operations before you receive your PPL (private pilots license), you will need your gov't issued id, medical certificate, student pilot certificate (its on the same piece of paper as your medical certificate) with instructors endorsements and proper logbook endorsements.
+While conducting solo operations before you receive your PPL (private pilots license), you will need your gov't issued id, medical certificate, student pilot certificate and proper logbook endorsements.

 #.
 You need to have your pilots license, medical certificate and government issued photo ID to act as pilot in command (PIC) after receiving your ppl.